BeAPI/beapi-frontend-framework/README.md

     }

-CSS partials are classified and saved in 5 mains folders
+CSS partials are classified and saved in 6 mains folders

 * *root*.
 Where you're define common base.
 Variables, Mixins, Fonts, Susy library etc.
 * *vendor*.
 It's where external ressources are (jQuery plugins fr example).
+* *plugins*.
+One file by WordPress plugins (Mailpoet, WPForms etc.). in order to define the base style of plugin in the theme.
+Make specific style in your patterns or pages.
 * *components*.
 The basics like button forms elements etc. It's where you can defined you root's styles for button input headings etc.
 * *patterns*. it's related to your modules.
 It's where you defined the basics for your module.
 * *pages*. a css file for each pages. very useful for change module behavior in a specific context.